aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/emz/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from EMZ(Windows Compressed Enhanced Metafile) images using Aspose.Imaging for Java" %}}
-You can programmaticaly convert from EMZ format to other available formats using Aspose.Imaging for Java.
-A file with the EMZ file extension is a compressed image file, more specifically referred to as a Windows Compressed Enhanced Metafile file
+<p align=justify>You can programmaticaly convert from EMZ format to other available formats using
+Aspose.Imaging for Java.
+A file with the EMZ file extension is a compressed image file, more specifically referred to as a Windows Compressed Enhanced Metafile file</p>
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}